meeshkan/hmt/README.md

 To build a Meeshkan spec, one must first **collect** recordings of server traffic and/or OpenAPI server specs.

-To record API traffic, Meeshkan provides a recorder that can capture API traffic using a proxy.
+To record API traffic, the Meeshkan CLI provides a `record` mode that captures API traffic using a proxy.

 ```bash
 $ pip install meeshkan # if not installed yet